 Choosing the Best Headlamp for Backpacking

 There are many different factors to consider when comparing the best headlamps for backpacking.
-Brightness, weight, size, battery type, battery life, waterproofing, and controls should all be involved in your decision making, Some features may be more important to you than others so don’t just head for number 1 because we ranked it highest, look through them all.
-Use the links below to jump straight to the product page or keep reading for more details.
+Brightness, weight, size, battery type, battery life, waterproofing, and controls should all be involved in your decision-making; some features may be more important to you than others, so don’t just head for number 1 because we ranked it highest, look through them all.
+Check out this guide for some cheap rechargeable headlamp recommendations.

 Top 7 Best Backpacking Headlamps

 - BEAM DISTANCE: low 9 m (30 ft) / max 70 m (230 ft)

 - WEIGHT WITH BATTERIES: 97 g / 3.4 oz